 ISO 27001 is one of the most popular information security standards in the world, outlining the best practice for an ISMS (information security management system).

 The framework provides a systematic approach to data security, demonstrating the ways you can use processes, technology and people to protect your organisation’s sensitive information.

 Organisations that implement an ISMS are better able to prevent cyber attacks and other security incidents, and are equipped to stay on top of the evolving regulatory landscape.

 There are nine steps to implementing an ISMS:

 - Create a project mandate

-The implementation project begins by appointing a project leader, who will work with other members of staff to create a project mandate.
-This is essentially a set of answers to these questions:
+The implementation project should begin by appointing a project leader, who will work with other members of staff to create an initial plan.

 Organisations should use their project mandate to build a more defined structure that goes into specific details about information security objectives and the project’s team, plan and risk register.